Kaikōura Peninsula: Geology and geomorphology

 The Kaikōura Peninsula environment is subject to highly energetic processes in terms of both marine and weathering processes.
 Shore platforms are exposed to the dominant wave directions and are in the intertidal zone.
 Consequently, both marine erosive forces and subaerial weathering processes contribute to erosion.
 Shore platforms range from 40 m to over 200 m wide and are cut in Tertiary mudstones and limestones.
+Weathering lowers the platforms by 0.9 mm/year (limestone) to 2 mm/year (mudstone); the highest rate is in rock 1 m above sea level, caused by subaerial weathering from salt crystal growth and wetting/drying cycles rather than wave or storm erosion.